I am a Ph.D. candidate in Philosophy at The Graduate Center, CUNY.

 The third focuses on injustices in health and medicine.
 Currently I’m looking at the experiences of fat people, people with eating disorders, and those who suffer food injustice.

-I am a CUNY GC MALS Advising Fellow, and a Senior Ethics Fellow at the Icahn School of Medicine at Mount Sinai.
+I am a Care Fellow at the Iowa Care Lab, a Senior Ethics Fellow at the Icahn School of Medicine at Mount Sinai, and a Fellow with the Committee on Globalization and Social Change.

 In my free time you can find me powerlifting, practicing for flute choir, and learning how to cook yummy vegan food.